erlang/otp/HOWTO/SBOM.md

 `openvex.table` as a simple source of truth without boilerplate, since VEX statements can be long due to the way in which one must express range versions for a vulnerability.

+In the example above, `pkg:github/openssl/openssl@636dfadc70ce26f2473870570bfd9ec352806b1d` corresponds to the package URL for the OpenSSL version with commit `636dfadc70ce26f2473870570bfd9ec352806b1d`, which corresponds to the version of OpenSSL used in OTP-X. Starting from OTP 28, this information can be found in the corresponding `vendor.info` file for OpenSSL (e.g., `/erts/emulator/openssl/vendor.info` in the `sha` field).

 ### Further Format Details of openvex.table

 The file `openvex.table` is a subset of fields of the OpenVEX specification.